-The nerve cell circuit, stretching from the skin to the spinal cord, that is likely responsible for the persistent itching sensation that can afflict people with multiple sclerosis (MS) and other conditions was identified in a study.
+The nerve cell circuit, stretching from the skin to the spinal cord, is likely responsible for the persistent itching sensation that can afflict people with multiple sclerosis (MS) and other conditions, a study found.

 The discovery was made in mice and as such is still preliminary, but researchers say this work may lead to specific treatments for chronic itch.

 The study “Identification of a Spinal Circuit for Mechanical and Persistent Spontaneous Itch” was published in the journal Neuron.

 People with MS can experience a range of altered and unpleasant sensations — frequently described as a tingling, itching, burning or aching feeling, or a “girdling” sensation across the body (popularly called the “MS hug”).
 These sensations are collectively known as dysesthesia.
 They are caused by damage to nerves that perturbs the normal transmission of messages to and from the brain.